How to Get Upvotes on Reddit: 12 Proven Strategies

 Respond to every comment within the first hour.
 Fast response times increase comment velocity, which keeps the post's discussion thread appearing active to the algorithm and to users browsing the feed.
 A post with 40 comments generates more trust than a post with 400 upvotes and 3 comments.

-Add value in the comments, not just pleasantries.
-If someone asks a follow-up question, give a thorough answer.
-If someone disagrees, engage substantively.
 The goal is to make the comment section as useful as the post itself — because many Reddit users decide whether to upvote a post after reading the comments.

 Ask a question in the body of your post.
 Posts that explicitly invite a response in the submission text consistently generate higher comment rates.
 The question should be genuinely open-ended and relevant to the community's interests, not a forced engagement bait.